booscaaa/jwtauth/README.md

 The idea of the App is:

-_"An library to auth with jwt in golang with postgres"._
+_"A library to auth with jwt in golang with postgres"._

 ## Why?